Michigan airport evacuated after officer injured

-Bishop International Airport posted on Facebook that passengers were safe and were being told to check for flight delays or cancellations.

-Ken Brown tells The Flint Journal he was dropping off his daughter at the airport and saw the officer bleeding from his neck.
-He says he saw a man detained by police and a knife on the ground.
+Shaw said “everything is on the table” as far as motive is concerned but cautioned against jumping to conclusions.
+The FBI is leading the investigation.
+The primarily regional airport, which had been evacuated, is “shut down and secure,” Shaw said, and no other threats had been identified.

+Witnesses described seeing the suspect led away in handcuffs by police, Neville bleeding and a knife on the ground.

-“The cop was on his hands and knees bleeding from his neck,” Brown said.
+“The cop was on his hands and knees bleeding from his neck,” Ken Brown told The Flint Journal.
 “I said they need to get him a towel.”

-Airport and police officials didn’t immediately respond to messages from The Associated Press seeking comment.
+Cherie Carpenter, who was awaiting a flight to Texas to see her new grandchild, told Flint TV station WJRT she saw the attacker being led away in handcuffs.
+She described the man in custody as appearing “blank, just totally blank.”

+Flint officials said they stationed police officers around City Hall after the incident a few miles away.
+Mayor Karen Weaver said in a release Wednesday “the situation is under control” but officials sought to take “extra precautions.”

 Flint is about 50 miles northwest of Detroit.